Council is the supreme Governing Body of City, University of London with functions and powers defined in the Royal Charter.

 Sir Brendan Barber

-Sir Brendan Barber has recently been appointed as the Chair of the Advisory Conciliation and Arbitration Service (ACAS) Council.
+Sir Brendan Barber is the Chair of the Advisory Conciliation and Arbitration Service (ACAS) Council.

 In 1975 Sir Brendan began a 37 year relationship with the Trades Union Congress (TUC).
 Initially working as a policy officer, he held several roles before being appointed Deputy General Secretary in 1993.
 In June 2003 he became General Secretary, a role he held until his retirement in 2012.